jhmaloney/GP-Mods/README.md

 The Wiki on this repository will eventually include articles explaining how GP works, how it loads the entire system from "runtime/lib" when it starts, and how to make changes.

+## Discord
+On discord you can join us to talk about GP, suggest features, ask for help and more: https://discord.gg/vUprKx4

 ## User Forum

 Ask questions and share what you've created with others on the "GP Mods" section of the